ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 An L2 MUST record and provide access to the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on theL2.

-Transaction finality in the context of this document is defined as the condition when a transaction can no longer be reverted on a L2.
+Transaction finality in the context of this document is defined as the condition when a transaction can no longer be reverted on an L2.
 Note that the finality condition will vary by L2, and that L2 finality requirements are outside of the scope of this document.

 [[R9]](#r9) Testability: